telerik/ajax-docs/general-information/controlling-visual-appearance/overview.md

 The visual appearance of Telerik UI for ASP.NET AJAX is defined through "skins".
 A skin consists of a CSS file and image	files (which are optional).
 Telerik UI for ASP.NET AJAX come with a set of built-in skins which are embedded in the	Telerik.Web.UI.Skins assembly and ready to be used.
 Developers can use the built-in skins as they are, or customize them.

+>note The Telerik UI for ASP.NET AJAX controls have complex HTML structures and use Skins to provide styling.
+Thus, CSS and sometimes images are used instead of inline rules for creating borders, rounded corners, background colors, font colors or other design elements.
+>
+>This means that simple properties like `ForeColor`, `BackColor`, `BorderColor`, `BorderStyle`, etc., may not work for the Telerik controls.
+To change the way a control looks, you should use CSS.

 ## Using a skin

 To use a skin you just need to set the __Skin__ property of the control to the designated skin name.Keep in mind that skin names are case-sensitive.
 You can set the Skin property declaratively, in design time or from code-behind.